Team-Uniken/api.relid.uniken.com/source/index.md

 Cipher&nbsp;Salt&nbsp;[in] | The salt/IV to be used as default salt/IV for this API-Runtime context.
 If passed as empty, then the default Cipher Salt of the API-SDK will be used as default.
 Application&nbsp;Context&nbsp;[in] | Opaque reference to API-client application context that is never interpreted/modified by the API-runtime.
 This reference is supplied with each callback invocation to the API-client.
 Proxy&nbsp;Settings&nbsp;[in] |Hostname/IPaddress and port-number for proxy to use when connecting to the Auth Gateway server.
 This is an optional parameter that may be null if it is not applicable
+SSL Certificates[in] | The SSL Certificates in P12 format (which is base64-encoded) and password used to generate the certificates is provided to enable SSL over RMAK.
+This is an optional parameter.
+If it is specified as NULL, the SDK will not perform SSL over RMAK.

 ## Terminate Routine